-Most places in Asia begin the celebration on the eve of the first day of Chinese New Year; many businesses may close early to allow families more time to convene for dinner.
+Most places in Asia begin the celebration on the eve of the first day of the Lunar New Year; many businesses may close early to allow families more time to convene for dinner.

 When to Celebrate Chinese New Year

-Chinese New Year is based on the Chinese lunar calendar rather than our own Gregorian calendar, so dates change annually.
+Chinese New Year is based on the Chinese lunisolar calendar rather than our own Gregorian calendar, so dates change annually for the event.

 Large fireworks displays can be seen on the eve of Chinese New Year, with parades and more festivities starting the next morning.
 The evening before Chinese New Year is typically reserved for a "reunion dinner" with family and loved ones who have traveled to see each other.

 The first two days of the festival will be the most spirited, as well as the 15th day to close out the celebration.
-If timing caused you to miss the opening days, be ready for a large parade, masses walking with lanterns in the streets, acrobatics, and a big bang on the last day of Chinese New Year.
+If you missed the opening days, be ready for a large parade, street processions, lion and dragon dances, and lots of fireworks on the last day of Chinese New Year!

 Where to Find the Largest Chinese New Year Celebrations

-If you can't make it to Asia for this year's celebration, don't worry: nearly every large city in the US and Europe will observe Chinese New Year to some degree.
+If you can't make it to Asia for this year's celebration, don't worry: Nearly every large city in the United States, Europe, and Australia will observe Chinese New Year to some degree.

-London, San Francisco, and Sydney all claim to have the largest Chinese New Year celebration outside of Asia.
-Crowds of more than half a million flock to watch the cities trying to outdo each other!
+London, San Francisco, and Sydney all claim to have the largest Chinese New Year celebrations outside of Asia.
+Crowds of more than half a million people go watch the cities try to outdo each other!
 Expect big parades and an enthusiastic celebration in Vancouver, New York, and Los Angeles as well.

-Expect unusually heavy traffic and transportation delays in the days leading up to Chinese New Year as locals return to their birthplaces for reunions with family.
+Expect unusually heavy traffic and transportation delays in the days leading up to Chinese New Year as people return to their birthplaces for reunions with family.
 Others head out to top destinations throughout Southeast Asia to enjoy the holiday.
 Millions of people will be on the move in Asia for chunyun (traveling for the Lunar New Year), what is considered the largest human migration on the planet.